rsmoke/ldap_record/README.md

 # Description
-This module is to be used for checking user attributes in the MCommunity service provide at the University of Michigan
+This module is to be used for anonymous checking user attributes in the MCommunity service provide at the University of Michigan

 ## Try it out
 To try the module out you may clone the repo and run the ldaptest.rb script